Please review the following content prior to our class together Wednesday, Sept 11th @ 4:00 PM

 Answer: There is some flexibility in your PICO - e.g. your friend may be a senior citizen, or pregnant, however you PICO should be based on the general scenario that has been provided.

-To find 0 to 1 character e.g. vitamin B, vitamin B1, vitamin B2, etc., use the ? symbol. e.g. Vitamin B? rather than the * symbol, since the * symbol will retrieve other words starting with b.
-Additionally, please note to find vitamin B12, you need to use two symbols e.g. vitamin b??
+Answer: To find 0 to 1 character e.g. vitamin B, vitamin B1, vitamin B2, etc., use the ? symbol.
+To find the literature on vitamin B12, you need to use two symbols e.g. vitamin b??
+Do not use the truncation symbol: * e.g. vitamin b* as it will retrieve any words starting with b!

 See: https://wiki.ubc.ca/Library:Truncation_and_Wildcard_Symbols for more guidance on truncation symbols